mohammad-juned-dev/Project-1/README.md

 # Project
-this is a java scrypt project
+this is a java script project
 it is a game